FaserF/hassio-addons/whatsapp/DOCS.md

 ## 🎣 Webhook Support

-You can configure this add-on to forward all incoming messages to a webhook URL.
+You can configure this app to forward all incoming messages to a webhook URL.
 This is useful for custom integrations, logging, or bridging to other chat systems.

 **Configuration:**